🗺️ How I made the best map of William & MaryPublished on August 3, 2022

 Here is a non-exhaustive list of things I did to improve the map:

-- adjusted or added roads and trails across campus using original GPS data
+- adjusted or added roads and trails across campus using my own GPS data

 - corrected street addresses for buildings on campus